 Smart speakers are no longer the preserve of tech geeks and millennials — these handy speakers are, and (as we'll discover) particularly handy for those living in the countryside.
-We've looked at three of the main contenders to see which one comes out on top: Google Nest Audio, Amazon Echo Studio and the Apple HomePod Mini.
+We've looked at some of the main contenders to see which one comes out on top: Google Nest Audio, Amazon Echo Studio, the Apple HomePod Mini, and the Audio Pro G10.

 Smart speakers are a miracle of modern design and ingenuity.
 We went in to this testing process not really fully appreciating what they could do.
 By the end of it, we’d thrown away the dodgy kitchen timer, stopped worrying about fiddling with the thermostat, watched the Hi-Fi system begin to gather dust, unplugged the fiddly soundbar attached to the television and stopped obsessively checking the BBC weather app every twenty minutes.